tqheel/mousemover/README.md

 The runner scripts automatically:
 1. Check for Python 3 installation
 2. Create a virtual environment if it doesn't exist
-3. Install required dependencies (pyautogui)
+3. Install required dependencies (pyautogui, screeninfo)
 4. Run the mouse mover application

+The application detects all connected monitors and constrains mouse movements to the monitor where the cursor is currently located.
+This prevents the mouse from jumping to other screens and interrupting your workflow.

 All scripts use absolute paths, so they work correctly even when called via symlinks or from different directories.